Jeweler who scammed servicemembers settles suit by 18 states - NewsBreak

 “Today’s action will help thousands of servicemembers get back on their feet after falling victim to Harris Jewelry’s schemes,” James said in a statement.

-The retailer, based in Hauppauge, New York, operated stores on or near military bases around the country, including Naval Base San Diego.
+The retailer, based in Hauppauge, New York, operated stores on or near military bases around the country.
 The company allegedly used predatory lending practices and charged as much as 10 times the wholesale cost for jewelry.

 At times, the company charged as much as $349 for a protection plan for the jewelry without disclosing it, according to James.
 Customers reported stones falling out, chains breaking and the finish on the jewelry fading.